upstateenglish/upstateenglish.github.io/slide-decks/ogwb/ogwb-007-lesson7-identifying-and-documenting-the-need-or-problem.md

 What are the components of<br />a strong needs section or problem statement?

 * Do not include a description of your program or project idea.
 That information is provided later in other parts of the grant proposal package.  <!-- .element: class="fragment" data-fragment-index="0" -->
+* Focus squarely on the community that your organization serves and the problem or need facing them.  <!-- .element: class="fragment" data-fragment-index="1" -->